Exploiting Cultural Biases via Homoglyphs in Text-to-Image Synthesis: Unicode Scripts

 \section{Unicode Scripts}

 Unicode supports a wide range of different scripts.
-See \url{https://www.unicode.org/standard/supported.html} for an overview of all supported scripts.
+We refer to \url{https://www.unicode.org/standard/supported.html} for an overview of all supported scripts.
 The current Unicode Standard 15.0.0~\citep{unicode} supports 149,186 characters from 161 scripts.
 Each script contains a set of characters and written signs of one or more writing systems.
 We now provide a short and non-exhaustive overview of the Unicode scripts we used throughout this work.

 \textbf{Basic Latin:} Ranges from U+0000 to U+007F and contains 128 standard letters and digits used by Western languages, such as English, as well as basic punctuation and symbols.
 This paper, for example, is mostly encoded in the characters from this Script.
 Together with 18 additional blocks comprising supplements and extensions, the Latin script currently contains 1,475 characters.